-You might think that any number over “20” for ways to say yes in German is ludicrous, but I’m sure that without thinking too hard you can think of a handfull of ways to say yes in your own language.
+You might think that any number over “20” for ways to say yes in German is ludicrous, but I’m sure that without thinking too hard you can think of a handful of ways to say yes in your own language.

 The German language gives you countless ways of saying yes in any given situation.
 You can say yes to answer a question, give consent, provide information, or even participate in active listening.
-You might be familiar with the very common “ja”, a simple way to say yes in any situation.
-To spice it up, we’ll learn about a couple of other possibilities you have when you want to say yes in German.
+You might be familiar with the very common ja, a simple way to say yes in German.
+To spice it up, we’ll learn about several other possibilities for saying yes in German.

 How to Say Yes in German at a Glance with Audio

 Yes, I’d love to